Identify and Rename Devices for In-Home Filtering

 3. Tap General and then About.

-4. Look for the Wi-Fi Address.
+4. Look for the Wi-Fi Address and note it.
 This is what they call the MAC address.

 Androids